New York: London: Tokyo:

 • How do my competitors address this need, and what can I do differently?

-Once you have clear answers, you can dive deeper into market research using surveys, social media polls, or small focus groups.
-This approach will help validate whether there is a genuine demand for your offering.
+Once you have clear answers, conduct market research using surveys, social media polls, or small focus groups.
+This process validates the demand for your offering and builds a strong foundation for your business.

 Understanding Your Customer Base